stellasia/stellasia.github.io/_posts/2018-11-01-building-a-neighbour-matrix-with-python.md

 ![Selected neighbours for test point 0](/img/posts/neighbours_matrix_selected_0.png){:width="50%"}

+Ok so neighbours finding seems to work as expected!
+Let's know see how to convert the `indices` array into a full usable matrix, that for our purpose should look like:

+      1  1  1  0  0  0  0  0  0  0  0  0
+      0  0  0  1  1  1  0  0  0  0  0  0
+      0  0  0  0  0  0  1  1  1  0  0  0
+      0  0  0  0  0  0  0  0  0  1  1  1

+because the neighbours of test observation 0 (first row) are the train observations 0, 1 and 2, the neighbours of the test observation 1 (second row) are the train observations 3, 4 and 5, and so on.

 # Matrix creation

 ## Scipy sparse matrices

-At first, we would like to use numpy indexing to create our matrix like this
+At first, we could think of using numpy indexing to create our matrix like this

 {% highlight python %}
 import numpy as np